 I have spent most of my life working outdoors including in and around the ocean and even wearing sunglasses for much of this time however my eyes still show the effects of long term exposure to the sun with deep wrinkles and baggy eyelids

-A descent broad brimmed hat reduces the suns impact your whole head incising your yes.
+A descent broad brimmed hat reduces the suns impact on your whole head including your eyes.
 I find that even when I have good quality sunglasses (even category 4) that I will always get a bit of glare coming through to the eyes.
 A broad brimmed hat will help reduce the suns impact in combination to sunglasses.